e-dorigatti/e-dorigatti.github.io/_posts/2019-08-20-xkcd_commentary_frequentists_vs_bayesians.markdown

 hypothesis testing very plainly, and why a Bayesian approach might be preferable.
 And mind you, this isn't just a philosophical issue, devoid of real-world value, we statisticians cannot agree on.
-On the contrary, it has serious consequences: I am sure you heard of the replication chrisis plaguing some fields of science.
+On the contrary, it has serious consequences: I am sure you heard of the replication crisis plaguing some fields of science.
 Essentially, people realized that it is not possible to reach the same conclusions shown in some studies, and one of the culprits is misunderstanding and wrongful application of hypothesis testing and p-values.